calaldees/barcampCanterbury/supporters.md

     * [Example1](https://twitter.com/barcampcant/status/1136278431929384961) [Example2](https://twitter.com/barcampcant/status/1129743602504982528) [Example3](https://twitter.com/barcampcant/status/1117764563775172609)
     * at the event

-Let us know if you are interested in affiliating or sponsoring this event.
+Let us know if you are interested in supporting this event.

 Further opportunities
 ---------------------

 Our goal is to operate the event at the lowest possible cost.
-If your company is interested in sponsoring us further we might be able to provide some of the following:
+If your company is interested in supporting financially we might be able to provide some of the following:

 * Your branding visible on
     * Vinyl banners (That would be visible in each event room.
 Talks may be filmed with this signage present)
     * Freebies (coasters, stickers) with your company logo
     * Custom lanyard straps for all attendees with logos
 * Facilitate a memorable gadget/item
-    * In previous years one sponsor provided branded mugs with attendee names
+    * In previous years one supporter provided branded mugs with attendee names
         * [Sponsored Mug Example](https://twitter.com/ItsCooperful/status/329155110422843392)
         * in 2019 we had interactive digital badges
 * You could attend, talk and interact with attendees
     * We can provide table space for you to exhibit
-    * Sponsors are able to give talks themselves but should keep in mind that these are community focused events
+    * Supporters are able to give talks themselves but should keep in mind that these are community focused events

 We are flexible with suggestions.